ReviewMyContract.aiReview My Contract

 — *Future claims:* You cannot release claims that arise after the date you sign the agreement.
 If your employer retaliates against you after you sign, that retaliation is not covered.

-— *EEOC charges:* The EEOC's longstanding position is that releases cannot prevent employees from filing charges with the EEOC or cooperating with EEOC investigations, even though you may waive your right to recover money in any resulting lawsuit.
-Courts have largely upheld this position.
+— *EEOC charges:* The EEOC's longstanding enforcement position — upheld by courts — is that releases cannot prevent employees from filing charges with the EEOC or cooperating with EEOC investigations, even though you may waive your right to recover money in any resulting lawsuit.

 — *Unemployment benefits:* Releases cannot waive your right to apply for unemployment compensation — this is a matter of state public policy in virtually every state.